Despina Stratigakos: Publications

-Stratigakos's publications on the Third Reich have brought previously unknown histories to light, including the influential role of Gerdy Troost, Hitler's interior decorator.
+Stratigakos's publications on the Third Reich have brought previously unknown histories to light, including the influential role of Gerdy Troost.
 Stratigakos has published on the dangers of erasure of memory and normalization in writing about the Nazis.

 Stratigakos is an internationally recognized scholar of diversity and equity in architecture.
 She has published widely on issues of diversity in architecture.
 Her 2013 Places Journal article, "Unforgetting Women Architects," on the neglect of women architects in history books and the need to include them in Wikipedia inspired the emergence of Wikipedia edit-a-thons focused on women in design.

 Stratigakos has also written about the lack of diversity in representations of architects in Hollywood films as well as among architecture's elite prize winners.
 In 2007 she curated an exhibition on Architect Barbie at the University of Michigan to focus attention on gendered stereotypes within the architectural profession.
 In 2011, she collaborated with Mattel on the development and launch of Architect Barbie in the Barbie I Can Be series.